Are you one of those designers struggling with fleeting attention spans?

 According to many studies, 30 seconds is enough to take over customers’ attention, before they leave to do something more important.
 A good website header design is a must.
 Why?
 This is what the visitor sees first.

-Have in mind that it is a competition – you need to be the first to grab attention!
+Have in mind that there is a competition – you need to be the first to grab attention!
 Your second and most difficult obstacle will be to steal users’ time and to make them stay even when they can’t do it.
+Just look at how popular web apps are handling this issue.
+They don’t waste any viewport real estate.

 Rely on the best content you have